But just in case it’s not that obvious to you and you’re saying “Huh?” not “Deuh!”

 Under the law, only the descendants of Levi, (one of Abraham’s great grandsons), were allowed to be priests.

-Hebrews 7 makes the point that God has appointed Jesus to be the high priest in the order of Melchizedek (not Levi).
-Jesus, our high priest, is of the order of Melchizedek.
+Hebrews 7 makes the point that God has appointed Yeshua to be the high priest in the order of Melchizedek, (not of Levi).
+Yeshua, our high priest, is of the order of Melchizedek.
 So are we.

-Jesus is NOT a Levite, (he was physically descendant from Judah), and he is not appointed as a Levitical priest, (of the order of Levi).
-Jesus is not a high priest of the law.
+Yeshua is NOT a Levite, (he was physically descendant from Judah), and he is not appointed as a Levitical priest, (of the order of Levi).
+Yeshua is not a high priest of the law.

 Melchizedek was a priest before the law.
 When there was NO law.
 None.
 Just like now.